ImageMagick/Usage-Markdown/color_mods/index.md

 But it does work.

 The LUT does not have to be very large.
-For example here we use a very small LUT, with a very limited number of colors.
+For example, here we use a very small LUT, with a very limited number of colors.

 ~~~
 convert -size 1x6 gradient:navy-snow  gradient_levels.png